siemens/embb/CONTRIBUTING.md

 ### Contributing

-Bug fixes, extensions, etc. can be contributed as pull requests via GitHub or as patches via the development mailing list (mailto:embb-dev@googlegroups.com).
-If possible, please refer to a current snapshot of the master branch.
+Bug fixes, extensions, etc. can be contributed as pull requests via GitHub (preferred way to involve the community) or as patches via mail (mailto:embb.info@gmail.com).
+If possible, refer to a current snapshot of the master branch.

 ### Porting